 Another option in replace of wood fillers and hardeners would be to replace or restructure the wood yourself.
 Installing a new stability piece next to the rotting wood can be a good option.
 But always keep in mind that this change could alter the aesthetic look of the original work.

 Whichever method you decide on, remember the importance of inspecting the damage thoroughly beforehand.
 These methods are only recommended for structures with mild termite damage.
-For professional advice, contact your local Mr. Handyman.
+For professional advice, contact your local Mr. Handyman, a Neighborly company.